Zalez95/sombra-engine/README.md

 - /bin		- output binaries
 - /build	- object files and other CMake output
 - /cmake	- CMake files used to find the third party libraries used in this project
+- /ext		- project dependencies (source code)
+- /res		- other files like images, maps, 3d models and shaders
 - /src		- project source files
-- /res		- other files like images, maps, 3d models and shaders

 Naming conventions:
 - Shader extensions: